dan360z/User-Centric-Front-End-Milestone-Project/README.md

 [Credits Continued...](https://github.com/dan360z/User-Centric-Front-End-Milestone-Project/blob/master/credits.md)

 ### Acknowledgements
-I received inspiration for this project from a music video from The Chainsmokers called 'The Chainsmokers Paris ft.
-Emily Warren'.
+I received inspiration for this project from a music video from The Chainsmokers called "The Chainsmokers Paris ft.
+Emily Warren".